 Additions and substitutions

-Swap the parmesan: If you don’t have parmesan (vegan or dairy) on-hand, feel free to leave it out and replace with 1-2 tablespoons nutritional yeast with ½ teaspoon garlic powder and even add 1 teaspoon miso paste.
-This combination of ingredients will provide an intense umami flavor that is similar to parmesan.
+- Swap the parmesan: If you don’t have parmesan (vegan or dairy) on-hand, feel free to leave it out and replace with 1-2 tablespoons nutritional yeast with ½ teaspoon garlic powder and even add 1 teaspoon miso paste.

-Add more veggies: Feel free to add peas, sun-dried tomatoes, sautéed zucchini or even artichoke hearts to this dish to add bulk and make it even healthier.
+- Add more veggies: Add peas, sun-dried tomatoes, sautéed zucchini or even artichoke hearts to this dish to add bulk and make it even healthier.

 Frequently asked questions